SComps/ProjectPrinter/README.md

 # ProjectPrinter

-# If you have run an older version of this application and are getting an error while generating output, re-run "device_config" to set up the additional orientation and output destination for each device.
-Thos parameters have been added, but are NOT in your older device.cfg files.
+<b>If you have run an older version of this application and are getting an error while generating output, re-run "device_config" to set up the additional orientation and output destination for each device.
+Thos parameters have been added, but are NOT in your older device.cfg files.</b>

 A .NET 9.0 project written in Visual Basic .NET similar to Virtual1403.